Scuba Diving Newsletter

 Photographers and divers who enjoy exploring the nooks and crannies of caves and wrecks will need to master reverse finning to fully enjoy their favourite underwater pastimes.

-A spin off, if you would, of the frog kick technique, finning with just 1 leg, is called the helicopter kick.
+A spin off, if you would, of the frog kick technique, finning with just one leg, is called the helicopter kick.
 This enables you to pivot on the spot and rotate your horizontal body without swimming in a circle.
 In essence this means 1 fin remains horizontal in the water and the other fin works as in a frog kick causing the body to spin around on the horizontal axis so that you end up facing the direction you came from.

 Ankle kicks or shortened kicks